The Science Behind EMDR: How It Works and Why

 How EMDR Helps: The Adaptive Information Processing Model

-EMDR therapy is based on the Adaptive Information Processing (AIP) model, developed by Dr. Francine Shapiro, who discovered EMDR in 1987.
-This model suggests that our brains have a natural healing capacity that can be activated to resolve psychological distress.
+EMDR is based on the Adaptive Information Processing (AIP) model, developed by Dr. Francine Shapiro, who discovered EMDR in 1987.
+This model suggests that our brains have a natural processing capacity that can be activated to resolve emotional distress.

-Think about how your skin heals after a cut.
-Your body naturally works to repair the damage unless something interferes with the healing process.
-The AIP model suggests that our minds have a similar natural ability to heal psychological wounds.
+Think about how your skin recovers after a cut.
+Your body naturally works to repair the damage unless something interferes with the process.
+The AIP model suggests that our minds have a similar natural ability to process emotional experiences.

-Just as a physical wound might need help to heal properly (cleaning, bandaging, stitches), psychological wounds sometimes need assistance to process properly.
+Just as a physical wound might need help to recover properly (cleaning, bandaging, stitches), difficult emotional experiences sometimes need assistance to process properly.
 EMDR provides that assistance by helping the brain resume natural processing that got stuck.

 Bilateral Stimulation: The Key Mechanism